-The rest of the points were either redundant with the first error above, or ad hominem arguments: claims that One Law is invalid because some people who hold it are bad.
+The rest of the points were either redundant with the first error above, or association fallacies: claims that One Law is invalid because some people who hold it are bad.
 For example: “(One Law) promotes arrogance and a critical spirit towards Synagogue and Church authority and tradition.”
-This is an attempt to discredit One Law through personal attack.
+This is an attempt to discredit One Law by crediting the doctrine itself with the malice of those who promote it.
 Though many proponents of One Law may be arrogant or have a critical spirit, there’s nothing inherent in the position that actually requires or implies such a disposition.

-Ad Hominem is a particularly common type of logical error because it’s emotionally charged, so it’s generally quite effective in convincing careless, biased people; yet it’s easily exposed as illogical since it’s context specific: we’d never apply this type of reasoning to dismiss something we want to believe, like the fact that Earth is spherical.
-Many wicked people believe the earth is round, but this is irrelevant; it doesn’t prove the earth is flat … because it has nothing to do with the claim.
+It is tempting to employ logical fallacies because they’re effective in convincing careless, biased people, yet each type of fallacy is easily exposed as a false way since they are all context specific: we recognize them as invalid when someone is trying to dismiss something we want to believe, like the fact that Earth is spherical.
+Many wicked people believe the earth is round, but most of us can easily see that this is irrelevant … it doesn’t prove the earth is flat because it has nothing to do with the claim.

 It’s very easy to to commit logical fallacy and to be deceived by invalid reasoning; if we’re not carefully pursuing truth, hating vain thoughts, we’ll be blinded by our bias, unable to detect false ways of thinking.
 The wicked lay them out for us like snares (Ps 119:110); we must remain humble and vigilant.
 (1Pe 5:8) Whenever Christians commit logical fallacies, the world goes out of its way to notice and bring dishonor to the name of Christ.